sshmo/snippets/django.md

     python manage.py startapp <app name>

     # Start using the files.
+    python manage.py runserver #optional 0:8000 or 8080

+    # add urls.py to the <appname> folder
+    from django.urls import path

+    from . import views

+    urlpatterns = [
+        path('', views.index, name='index'),
+    ]

 # How to restart:
-    You are trying to add a non-nullable field 'bidder' to bids without a default; we can't do that (the database needs something to populate existing rows).
+    You are trying to add a non-nullable field xxx to yyy without a default; we can't do that (the database needs something to populate existing rows).

     rm  your_app/migrations/*  !!don't delete the __init__.py
     rm db.sqlite3